InbarAl189/Your-Dog-Trainer/README.md

 # Your-Dog-Trainer

-## Your Dog Trainer application for android, developed as part of Android course
+**Your Dog Trainer application for android, developed as part of Android course**

+The app provides you a simple user interface, which allows you to schedule a meeting with your dog trainer.
+You can fill in the details of your dog, and add pictures of him.

 **Screenshots:**